 However, this multicultural nation is not without its troubles; there is a high level of crime in South Africa, as well as poverty.
 Tourists should definitely take care when visiting the country, that’s for sure.

 Much of the crime that occurs in South Africa happens in townships and isolated areas.
-However, incidents involving tourists have happened in recent years in popular spots around Cape Town and other areas once considered as “safe”.
+Depending on where you’re staying in South Africa, it can be more or less dangerous.
+That being said, incidents involving tourists have happened in recent years in popular spots around Cape Town and other areas once considered as “safe”.

 There’s a whole lot of stuff to talk about when you talk about the safety levels going on here, so let’s delve into the details of exactly how safe South Africa is…

 Is South Africa Safe to Visit?
 (The facts.)

 South Africa, despite the crime, brings in high levels of tourists year on year.
 People are drawn here to explore the country’s culture, wildlife and natural beauty.

 To put that into numbers, 3.5 million people travelled through the country in 2017 alone.
 The travel and tourism industry supports over 10% of the jobs in the Rainbow Nation, making it a vital part of what makes South Africa tick.